firstdraft/draft_generators/README.markdown

 # firstdraft_generators

 This is a set of generators that help beginners learn to program.
-Primarily, they generate code that is more explicit and verbose and less idiomatic and “magical” than the built-in scaffold generator, which is helpful for beginners while they are learning how exactly things are wired together.
+Primarily, they generate code that is more explicit and verbose and less idiomatic and “magical” than the built-in scaffold generator.
+It is meant to be helpful for beginners while they are still learning how things are wired together.

 ## Contributing to firstdraft_generators